2020 Autumn Colours Spectacular Tour of Japan

 This evening you will visit Kyoto's Nishiki Market followed by a cooking class to learn to make some popular Japanese dishes.

 Day 14: Arashiyama

 For lunch, you sample Kyoto’s traditional tofu cuisine, a local specialty which has its roots in Kyoto’s Buddhist vegetarian past.
-The chance to experience the dreamlike beauty of Kyoto’s mountains glowing in autumn colour is a real highlight of the day.
 You return to Kyoto to enjoy the evening at your leisure.

 Day 15: Kyoto (Free Day)

 Today you have the day to explore this captivating city on your own.
 You may like to explore more of the parks and gardens in their autumn colours, or participate in a workshop in paper-making, silk-weaving or indigo-dying.
 How about exploring Kyoto’s bustling food and textile markets?
 Or you may prefer to wander around Kyoto’s great range of craft shops and department stores for some last-minute shopping.
 Let us know if you’d like us to arrange anything specific for you.

 At our farewell dinner at a shabu shabu restaurant serving wagyu beef, we have a maiko (apprentice geisha) join us for a private performance.
 You have the unique opportunity to engage with her in person and learn more about this centuries-old art form and the life of a modern-day geisha.

 This morning after breakfast your 2020 Autumn Colours Spectacular Tour of Japan concludes.
 You can depart from Osaka’s Kansai International Airport, or travel by train or air to return to Tokyo to fly home.